 When demand outpaces supply, affordability drops and bidding becomes common.
 Interest-rate shifts change monthly payment capacity.
 Monitor inventory, local sales activity and current financing terms to judge timing and buying power.

-What Are the Average Home Prices and Mortgage Rates in Treasure Valley for 2026?
+What Are the Average Home Prices and Mortgage Rates in the Treasure Valley for 2026?

 What Is the Step-by-Step Home Buying Process in Boise, Idaho?